 The theory behind a double boiler is that you want to heat something in the gentlest manner possible.
 Some foods are extremely sensitive to heat and standard heating methods—tossing it in a saucepan directly on the burner, for instance—would produce adverse or unintended results.
 The double boiler produces the slow, indirect heat that these delicate foods require.

 For example, when you make hollandaise sauce, you want to warm the egg yolks ever so slightly to improve their ability to form an emulsion.
-If you heat them too much, they'll actually lose their emulsifying properties, and if you really get them too hot, the proteins will curdle and you'll end up making scrambled eggs.
+When the yolks are overheated, they'll lose their emulsifying properties.
+If you really get them too hot, the proteins will curdle, and you'll end up with scrambled eggs.

-When you do this, make sure the bottom of the bowl doesn't come into contact with the simmering water.
+When using a double boiler, make sure the bottom of the bowl doesn't come into contact with the simmering water.
 There should be a gap between the water and the bottom of the bowl.
-Don't underfill the pot, however, because if all the water boils away, you'll just be heating a dry pan, which could damage it.
+Don't underfill the pot, either.
+If all the water boils away, you'll just be heating a dry pan, which could damage it.

-You can purchase a dedicated double boiler insert, which is basically a metal colander without any holes in it.
-It has a handle, and the bowl is tapered so that it will fit over many different sizes of pans, and it has spouts to make pouring easier.
+You can purchase a dedicated double boiler insert, which is basically a metal colander without any holes.
+The bowl is tapered so it can fit over many different sizes of pans.
+The insert also has a handle and spouts to make pouring easier.
 It's a nice option if you need a double boiler occasionally.

-You can also get a double boiler set, where you get the pot and a flat-bottomed insert that fits into it, along with a lid that fits both containers.
+Another option is a double boiler set: A pot and a flat-bottomed insert that fits into it, along with a lid that fits both containers.
 If you're going to use a double boiler often and have storage space, it's a worthy investment.

-You can even use a smaller pot that fits into the larger one underneath, but this can be awkward since you have to hold the upper pot steady, so that it doesn't tilt over, leaving you only one hand for doing everything else.
-It'll work in a pinch, however, and the store-bought options are fine, but if you already have a pot and a stainless steel or glass bowl, that's really all you need.
+In a pinch, you can even use a smaller pot that fits into a larger one.
+It can be an awkward setup since you have to hold the upper pot steady so that it doesn't tilt over, leaving you only one hand for doing everything else.